emit-rs/emit/book/src/working-with-events.md

 ### Formatting properties

 The [`Value`](https://docs.rs/emit/1.6.0/emit/value/struct.Value.html) type always implements [`Debug`](https://doc.rust-lang.org/std/fmt/trait.Debug.html) and [`Display`](https://doc.rust-lang.org/std/fmt/trait.Display.html) with a useful representation, regardless of the kind of value it holds internally.

+#### Formatting errors

+The [`Value`](https://docs.rs/emit/1.6.0/emit/value/struct.Value.html) type specializes its display implementation for errors.
+If the error has a source (from the [`Error::source()`](https://doc.rust-lang.org/std/error/trait.Error.html#method.source) method), then the lowest-level source will be formatted in parenthesis after the error itself.
+This is done to make the default stringification of errors more descriptive.

+This only applies when formatting the `Value` containing the error, it doesn't affect the format of the error returned by [`Value::to_borrowed_error()`](https://docs.rs/emit/1.6.0/emit/struct.Value.html#method.to_borrowed_error).

 ### Serializing properties

 When the `serde` Cargo feature is enabled, the [`Value`](https://docs.rs/emit/1.6.0/emit/value/struct.Value.html) type always implements [`serde::Serialize`](https://docs.rs/serde/latest/serde/trait.Serialize.html) trait in the most structure-preserving way, regardless of the kind of value it holds internally.
 The same is true of the `sval` Cargo feature and [`sval::Value`](https://docs.rs/sval/latest/sval/trait.Value.html).

 ## Data model